Apprenticeship Agreement (England & Wales)

 A legally compliant apprenticeship agreement for England and Wales must contain several elements that distinguish it from an ordinary employment contract, as well as all the standard requirements of section 1 of the Employment Rights Act 1996.

 The apprenticeship standard clause identifies the specific apprenticeship standard or framework that the apprentice will undertake, and the qualification that they will receive on successful completion of the end-point assessment.
 The standard must be one that has been approved by the Institute for Apprenticeships and Technical Education (IfATE) and that appears on the Find Apprenticeship Training database maintained by the ESFA.
-Including this clause ensures that both the employer and the apprentice understand precisely what programme they are committed to.
+Including this clause confirms that both the employer and the apprentice understand precisely what programme they are committed to.

 The training provider clause identifies the registered training provider that will deliver the off-the-job learning, conduct ongoing progress reviews, and prepare the apprentice for the end-point assessment.
 The training provider must be listed on the Register of Apprenticeship Training Providers.
 Including the provider’s name, address, and role in the agreement makes clear the three-party nature of the arrangement and the respective obligations of each party.